 Involved in arts project evaluation, research and consultancy Caz draws on twenty years experience as a site responsive performance artist, creative professional, writer and academic.
 She is interested in commissions that will inform social justice, deep democracy and increase value in participatory creative industries.

 Caz is a maker of theatre, film and creative site responsive storytelling, using multi-platform methods.
-Moving to South Wales in 2013 to complete her PhD in arts and heritage participation she has been working on various projects with a variety of local companies: National Museum Wales (Museum Lates: SPACE), Creative Cardiff (Festival of Voice), Cardiff University (Wales for Peace; The Voices Project), tactileBosch (Garden of Earthly Delights, 2016; Lost Vegas Hotel 2017; Basement Borsht, 2018; Jubilee, 2018), Republic of the Imagination (Gravida, 2018); Women Representing Women, 2018), Magpies Immersive Events (Midsummer Nights Dream, 2018; Hub Festival Cabaret Caravan, 2018).
+Since moving to South Wales in 2013 to complete her PhD (successfully awarded) in arts and heritage participation she has been working on various projects with a variety of local companies: National Museum Wales (Museum Lates: SPACE), Creative Cardiff (Festival of Voice), Cardiff University (Wales for Peace; The Voices Project), tactileBosch (Garden of Earthly Delights, 2016; Lost Vegas Hotel 2017; Basement Borsht, 2018; Jubilee, 2018), Republic of the Imagination (Gravida, 2018); Women Representing Women, 2018), Magpies Immersive Events (Midsummer Nights Dream, 2018; Hub Festival Cabaret Caravan, 2018).

 Her work predominantly has a human rights participatory or interactive focus.
 She uses participatory approaches in how she positions the audience, facilitates community arts and curates events that highlight matters around equality and diversity.
 At the beginning of her career she adapted Classic, Central and East European texts for performance in contemporary multicultural Britain.